vuestorefront/storefront-ui/src/components/molecules/SfBanner/SfBanner.md

 - `subtitle` - slot for Subtitle
 - `description` - slot for description
 - `button` - slot for button content
-- 'call-to-action' - slot for button replacement
+- `call-to-action` - slot for button replacement

 <!-- Describe slots and their purpose -->